rileymullins/TFlex/README.md

 This method leverages the self-reporting transposon technology.
 It is "self-reporting" because it contains a promoter that generates transcripts containing the junction of the terminal repeat and downstream genomic DNA.
 Thus, the sample barcode and SRT barcode are encoded into the genomic DNA in the transposon, which is then transcribed.
 Thus, the approximate TF binding site can be identifed through RNA sequencing.

-After pooling all samples, the workflow is RNA extraction, cDNA generation, amplification of the self-reporting transpsons, and then library preparation with the Illumina Nextera XT kit.
+After pooling all samples, the workflow is RNA extraction -> cDNA generation -> amplification of the self-reporting transpsons -> Illumina Nextera XT kit -> sequencing.
 ![Picture1](https://github.com/user-attachments/assets/e02c5bdd-cfae-4988-9c55-deff1e93ea60)